 But whether you use a drone to shoot video of your weekend hike or to survey roofs for your real estate business, the law has something to say about how you are permitted to fly.

-Of course, registration doesn't bestow the right to fly anywhere or any way you like.
+Of course, even though registration isn't required, drone operators don't have the right to fly anywhere or any way they like.
 The FAA has published extensive guidelines, but they can generally be summarized as: Don't fly your drone above 400 feet, within 5 miles of an airport or directly over populated areas — so you can't fly a drone at a sporting event, for example.
 (Some newer drones, such as from DJI and 3DR, clearly mark federal no-fly zones in the vehicle's mapping software.)
 You also need to maintain line of sight with the drone, so you shouldn't fly it farther than you can see it, even if the drone has GPS-based autopilot features.

 If you have a business